FPL injury round-up and latest team news for GW1

 Morgan Rogers, Aston Villa (£7.0m)

 Currently dealing with an ankle injury from the friendly against Roma on 6 August, he subsequently missed Villa’s next two friendlies.
-One to monitor ahead of Saturday’s opener at home to Newcastle.
+He has returned to training, however, and will be one to monitor ahead of Saturday’s opener at home to Newcastle.

 Caoimhin Kelleher, Brentford (£4.5m)

 The former Liverpool goalkeeper is a doubt for the first Premier League game of the season against Nottingham Forest on Sunday.
-A knock forced him out of the friendly against Borussia Monchengladbach on 8 August, but he should make it back in time.
+A knock forced him out of the friendly against Borussia Monchengladbach on 8 August.
+It will be touch and go for the Irishman, with Andrews confirming he is “back on the grass” but will face a late fitness test to determine if he’s “absolutely ready”.

 Conor Bradley, Liverpool (£5.0m)